EduSantosBrito/pagseguro-that-works/README.md

 ## Test

 > PS: You need to create a project running with PagSeguroDirectPayment at port 3000.
 If you want to clone something already developed, clone this repo: [pagseguro-hash-generator](https://github.com/EduSantosBrito/pagseguro-hash-generator)

+> PS2: Create a .env based on .env.example

 ```sh
 yarn test